-Designing an effective mangrove rehabilitation assessment program requires underbeing and the human dimensions of the program participants and local com-watershed, and the human dimensions of the program participants and local community.
+Designing an effective mangrove rehabilitation assessment program requires understanding of two aspects; the physical nature of the mangrove forest and surrounding watershed, and the human dimensions of the program participants and local community.
 From this understanding, one can develop and assessment program that not only meets human needs, but that is also viable and likely to result in biophysical success.

 Assessment in this process is broken down into two phases.
 The initial phase is called a preliminary assessment.
 The preliminary assessment is performed in a rapid manner, with only a small amount of stakeholder involvement, to try and determine rapidly both the physical as well as social viability of continuing with mangrove rehabilitation.
-This is especially important nowadays, as eagerness to plant (not "replant" which refers to a second or third planting effort often after failure of the first) man-groves has resulted in numerous failures, most often due to planting inappropriate areas (most often intertidal mudflats below Mean Sea Level) or due to lack of local community interest and involvement.
+This is especially important nowadays, as eagerness to plant (not "replant" which refers to a second or third planting effort often after failure of the first) mangroves has resulted in numerous failures, most often due to planting inappropriate areas (most often intertidal mudflats below Mean Sea Level) or due to lack of local community interest and involvement.

-After a preliminary assessment is performed, a more in-depth or comprehensive asassessment then need to be appraised, before continuing with mangrove rehabilitation design and implementation
+After a preliminary assessment is performed, a more in-depth or comprehensive as- sessment may be recommended or required.
+The results of both preliminary and full assessment then need to be appraised, before continuing with mangrove rehabilitation design and implementation.

-This is depicted below in the project cycle which has been adapted specifically for mangrove rehabilitation projects
+This is depicted below in the project cycle which has been adapted specifically for mangrove rehabilitation projects.

-Mangrove rehabilitation assessment are based upon the following main questions; 1.
-Who is interested in this mangrove system?
-What is their concern?
-2. What do we want to assess?
-What indicators need to be measured or observed?
+Mangrove rehabilitation assessment are based upon the following main questions;

-- How will we make those assessments?
-What approaches and methods are re-quired?
+- 1. Who is interested in this mangrove system?
+What is their concern? - 2.
+What do we want to assess?
+What indicators need to be measured or observed? - 3.
+How will we make those assessments?
+What approaches and methods are required?
 What measurements are optional?
-3